Board of Directors

 Secretary and Treasurer

-John Considine is Vice Chairman of BD (Becton, Dickinson and Company).
-In this role, he is responsible for Integrated Supply Chain; Information Technology; Environment, Health and Safety; Project Management and Engineering Services; and Security.
-Mr. Considine joined BD as Chief Financial Officer in June 2000 from Wyeth (formerly American Home Products), where he was Senior Vice President, Finance.
+John Considine retired as Vice Chairman of BD (Becton, Dickinson and Company) in 2010.
+BD is a global medical technology company which manufactures and sells a broad range of medical devises, laboratory equipment and diagnostic products.
+Considine joined BD as Executive Vice President and Chief Financial Officer in June 2000 from Wyeth (formerly American Home Products), where he was Senior Vice President, Finance.
+In addition to his role as CFO, he had responsible for Integrated Supply Chain; Information Technology; Environment, Health and Safety; Project Management and Engineering Services; and Security.
 He was elected to BD's Board of Directors as Vice Chairman in March 2008 and held the CFO position through November 2008.
-His continuing responsibilities include: BD's Global Supply Chain Operations; Environment, Health and Safety; Project Management & Engineering and Security.
-BD, which had approximately $7.2 billion in sales in FY2008, is a global medical technology company that manufactures and sells a broad range of medical devices, laboratory equipment and diagnostic products.
-During his 17 years at Wyeth, Mr. Considine served in various financial management positions, including leading the company's controllership, treasury, investor relations and internal audit groups.
+During his 17 years at Wyeth, Considine served in various financial management positions, including leading the company's controllership, treasury, investor relations and internal audit groups.
 He was a member of the Wyeth finance, retirement and operations committees and a member of the Board of Directors of Immunex, Wyeth's then majority-owned biopharmaceutical subsidiary.
-Prior to joining Wyeth, Mr. Considine practiced for ten years as a Certified Public Accountant with Arthur Andersen & Company.
-Mr. Considine is a past member of the Board of Trustees of Fairfield Preparatory College, the Board of Directors of St. Joseph's Hospital and Medical Center in Paterson, New Jersey, and Caldwell College Board of Trustees.
-He is a founding member of the Animal Cancer Foundation, an honorary board member of St. Vincent's Services and a member of the Board of Governors of Woodway Country Club.
-Mr. Considine has been a member of the Board of Directors of the Albert and Mary Lasker Foundation since 2008.
+Prior to joining Wyeth, Considine was with Arthur Andersen & Company for 10 years.
+Considine is a past member of the Board of Trustees of Fairfield Preparatory College and the Board of Directors of St. Joseph's Hospital and Medical Center in Paterson, New Jersey.
+He is a founding member of the Animal Cancer Foundation, an honorary board member of St. Vincent's Services and serves as President of the Board of Governors of Woodway Country Club.
+Considine has been a member of the Board of Directors of the Albert and Mary Lasker Foundation since 2008.

 Ambassador Barbara Barrett

-Barbara Barrett is Interim President of Thunderbird School of Global Management, a top school for international management, and CEO of Triple Creek Guest Ranch, a Montana hideaway.
-Ms. Barrett is a member of the boards of RAND, Smithsonian, Aerospace Corporation and Space Foundation.
-Previously, Barrett was U.S. Ambassador to Finland, Senior Advisor to the U.S. Mission to the UN, a Fellow teaching Leadership at Harvard, CEO of the American Management Association, Founding Chairman of Valley Bank of Arizona, Deputy Administrator of the Federal Aviation Administration and Vice Chairman of the U.S. Civil Aeronautics Board.
-She also served on the boards of Hershey, Mayo Clinic, Thunderbird, Exponent, and Raytheon, was a partner in a large Phoenix law firm and, before the age of thirty, was an executive of two global Fortune 500 companies.
-As a member of the U.S.-Afghan Women's Council, Ms. Barrett founded Project Artemis, a program to train and mentor Afghan women entrepreneurs at Thunderbird.
+Barbara Barrett is Chairman of the Aerospace Corporation, and a member of the governing boards of California Institute of Technology, RAND Corporation, Smithsonian Institution, Sally Ride Science and Horatio Alger Association.
+Previously, Barrett was U.S. Ambassador to Finland, Interim President of Thunderbird School of Global Management, Senior Advisor to the U.S. Mission to the UN, a Fellow teaching Leadership at Harvard University, CEO of the American Management Association, Founding Chairman of Valley Bank of Arizona, Deputy Administrator of the Federal Aviation Administration and Vice Chairman of the U.S. Civil Aeronautics Board.
+An instructor and frequent speaker on corporate governance topics, she also served on the boards of Mayo Clinic, Good Samaritan Health (now Banner Health), Arizona Disease Control Research Commission, Palms Clinic and Hospital Corporation, medical imaging technology producer Ultrasight, National Association of Corporate Directors, Hershey, Exponent, Raytheon and Space Foundation.
+She was a partner in a Phoenix law firm and an executive of two global Fortune 500 companies.
+She and her husband, Craig, own Triple Creek Guest Ranch in Montana.
 An instrument rated pilot, she was reportedly the first civilian woman to land in an F/A-18 on an aircraft carrier and trained at the Gagarin Cosmonaut Training Center in Russia, culminating in certification as an astronaut.
-Ms. Barrett joined the Lasker Foundation's Board of Directors in 2012.
+Barrett joined the Lasker Foundation's Board of Directors in 2012.